bryant1410/boomsvgloader/README.md

-#BoomSvgLoader
+#BoomSVGLoader

-BoomSvgLoader is an AJAX solutuion for your SVG sprite.
+BoomSVGLoader is an AJAX solutuion for your SVG sprite.

 This plugin simply loads your compiled SVG sprite into the page immediately after the opening <code>&lt;body&gt;</code> tag.
 The SVG sprite is wrapped in a <code>&lt;div&gt;</code> with the display set to 'none'.

 [Simple Demo](http://boomtownroi.github.io/boomsvgloader/)